 Talk to Others Who Live There: While you’re out and about in an area, talk to people you meet who live there.
 Ask what they like and dislike about the area as well as other questions to help determine what your likes and dislikes might be.

-Though we can’t answer the question for you, we hope this information is beneficial in helping determine YOUR answer to the “What are the good areas in Boise?” question!
+Though we can’t answer the question for you, we hope this information is beneficial in helping determine YOUR answer to the question “What are the good areas in Boise for me?”

 Information courtesy of Intermountain Multiple Listing Service.
 Information provided by IMLS is deemed reliable but not guaranteed.
 IDX information is provided exclusively for consumers' personal, non‐commercial use, it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 IMLS does not assume any liability for missing or inaccurate data.
 All listings provided by IMLS are marked with the official IMLS IDX icon.